History of Korcula

 - History of Dubrovnik – an overview article about Dubrovnik’s history

-- Book: Croatia : A History by Ivo Goldstein – Written by a Professor of History at Zagreb University.
-An unbiased account of history of Croatia since the Croats in that area settled up to the present day.
-Review says the book “…presents a welcome and scholarly history providing an invaluable, authoritative view of Croatian culture and national character, both in its own terms and in relation to it’s immediate neighbours.
+- Book: Croatia: A History by Ivo Goldstein – Written by a Professor of History at Zagreb University.
+An unbiased account of the history of Croatia since the Croats in that area settled up to the present day.
+A review says the book “…presents a welcome and scholarly history providing an invaluable, authoritative view of Croatian culture and national character, both in its own terms and in relation to its immediate neighbours.